-Understanding what you’re covered for will help you travel again with confidence, and more importantly enjoy your holiday with peace of mind.
+Planning to travel during COVID can seem like a daunting experience.
+But understanding what your travel insurance policy covers you for can help you travel again with confidence, and more importantly enjoy your holiday with peace of mind.

-Below, we cut through the jargon and talk about what is and isn’t covered when you take out a new covid travel insurance policy with us.
+Below, we cut through the jargon and talk about what is and isn’t covered when you take out a new Covid travel insurance policy with us.

 Cancellation cover before you go

-While you’re away
+COVID cover while you’re away

-- Emergency medical expenses abroad
+- COVID-19 emergency medical expenses abroad

 - Repatriation to help you get back home

-What you’re not covered for:
+What you’re not covered for

 - Not wanting to travel

-- Buying a policy after receiving a positive COVID-19 test result or waiting for a result when your trip starts within 14 days
+- Buying a policy after receiving a positive COVID-19 test result, or waiting for a result when your trip starts within 14 days

 - The cost of any COVID-19 tests or results that might be needed to travel